-Presented by HealthView Medical Imaging, this year's Rod and Joan Shoveller Memorial Men's Basketball Tournament took place December 29-31, 2017 at Dalplex.
+Presented by HealthView Medical Imaging, the 26th annual Rod and Joan Shoveller Memorial Men's Basketball Tournament taook place December 29-31, 2017 at Dalplex.

-The tournament will feature UPEI, Acadia, SMU, Concordia, UNBC, MSVU, StFX and Dalhousie.
+The tournament featured UPEI, Acadia, SMU, Concordia, UNBC, MSVU, StFX and Dalhousie.
+Full event release

 |Friday, December 29